|

 available, I eventually did buy one and incorporate it into my way of

-amking stained glass.
-Today, I cannot imaging making a stained glass
+making stained glass.
+Today, I cannot imagine making a stained glass

 artwork without a grinder.
 One of the major advantages of using a